ChangyaoTian/VL-LTR/README.md

 After that, download the CLIP's pretrained weight `RN50.pt` and `ViT-B-16.pt` into the `pretrained` directory from https://github.com/openai/CLIP.

 ### Places-LT

 Download the `places365_standard` data from [here](http://places2.csail.mit.edu/download.html).

+Then extract the [wiki text](https://github.com/ChangyaoTian/VL-LTR/releases/download/text-corpus/places.zip) into the same directory.
 The directory tree of data is expected to be like this (almost the same as ImageNet-LT):

 ```
 ./data/places/